solderq35/hitman-3-downpatch/README.md

 **Downpatch Instructions**

+- For the next steps, head to [SteamDB](https://steamdb.info/depot/1659041/manifests/) to check the manifest ID's, or refer to the [table below](#manifest-download-table--specific-patch-findings).
+  - Note that since Steam Hitman 3 was released January 2022, you can't downpatch to 2021 on Steam.
 - In Terminal / Command Line, navigate to the directory from where you installed Steam DepotDownloader with `cd <INSTALL_LOCATION>`
-- For the next steps, head to [SteamDB](https://steamdb.info/depot/1659041/manifests/) to check the manifest ID's.
+- Run the following instructions:
 - `ddotnet DepotDownloader.dll -app 1847520 -depot 1659041 -manifest <MANIFEST_ID> -user <STEAM_USER_ID> -pass <STEAM_PASSWORD> -dir <INSTALLDIR>`
+  - EXAMPLE INPUT: `dotnet DepotDownloader.dll -app 1847520 -depot 1659041 -manifest 1587269672222714171 -user steamusernamehere -pass passwordhere`
 - `dotnet DepotDownloader.dll -app 1847520 -depot 1659041 -manifest <MANIFEST_ID> -user <STEAM_USER_ID> -pass <STEAM_PASSWORD> -dir <INSTALLDIR> -validate`
+  - Running "validate" afterwards ensures that no files were corrupted while being downloaded
-- Alternatively, if you want to keep your downpatch files separate / maintain a backup, you can leave out the `dir <INSTALLDIR` argument and copy over the files manually.
+- Alternatively, if you want to keep your downpatch files separate / maintain a backup, you can leave out the `dir <INSTALLDIR>` argument and copy over the files manually.
+- Unlike with Epic, you can launch the downpatched game as normal through the official Steam client as you normally would.

+## Game Ownership / DLC's

+- Both Steam Depot Downloader and Legendary require you to own the game on Steam or Epic respectively to download the required files.
+  - Note that the free Steam Demo of Hitman 3 lets you download all the patch files, although you may not be able to do much with them, as explained below.
+- The manifest files provided / linked require you to own the game on Steam / Epic to play the game with.
+Piracy is not condoned.
+- In general, any edition of Hitman 3 actually has you install all the game files, buying DLC just unlocks access.
+No matter what DLC you own, downpatching will similarly give you all game files.
+But you might not be able to play all of it if you don't own access to them.
+- The downpatched files from Steam and Epic are mostly but not completely compatible with each other.
+Any files ending with `.exe` are cross-platform.
+However, the `Launcher.exe` and `Hitman3.exe` will only work on the platform they are designed for.
+  - Due to an inability to get earlier versions of the `.exe` files from Steam Depot Downloader, Steam Hitman 3 is probably locked onto versions of January 2022 or later.

-## Miscellaneous
+## Miscellaneous Useful Info

-- Thank you Notex for sharing the Legendary manifest files (Legendary manifests are only generated if you played the game on that patch, so you would have to have played the game on every patch on Legendary since launch to have them all otherwise).
 - "Downpatching" Hitman 3 with the following methods is not true downpatching like you will see in other games.
   - The game server will remain the current version, which can cause some strange interactions (more on this later).
-  - Technically you can use an older game version along with an older version of Peacock, but this would mainly just help you avoid some visual bugs.
+  - Technically you can use an older game version along with an older version of [Peacock](https://thepeacockproject.org/wiki/intel/what-is-peacock/), but this would mainly just help you avoid some visual bugs.
 Also some older versions of Peacock are not archived publicly.
   - Generally speaking the current game server is fine for our purposes.
 - You wouldn't think it, but you can connect to the current server version on downpatched version of Hitman 3, even up to launch patch (January 2021).
 This currently is true with both official servers latest version as well as Peacock latest version.
+  - Note the UI bugs with the first couple patches as noted in the [table below](#manifest-download-table--specific-patch-findings)
 - Some items or missions from later patches are available on earlier patches.
 Here are some general guidelines regarding compatibility (non-exhaustive list, do not take as universal truths)
   - A suit / item with messed up name but with a thumbnail (insert screenshot later) will work if equipped.
     - In general, a missing thumbnail indicates that an item is unusable on that patch.
 If you equip it, it will not show up in inventory after you are loaded in (for item), or you will not be wearing it (for suit).